thomascamminady/LeTourDataSet/README.md

 # Le Tour de France Data Set

-As of 2023, the data for Le Tour Femmes is available on the official [tour website](https://www.letourfemmes.fr/en).
+As of 2023, the data for Le Tour de France Femmes avec Zwift is available on the official [tour website](https://www.letourfemmes.fr/en).
 This data is now included as well.

 ## TL;DR
 If you use `pandas`, just get the data via: